skaurl/skaurl/README.md

 ## 👨🏻‍💻 About Me

 - I'm Data Analyst & AI Engineer.
-- I aim for developers who are constantly growing in the spirit of PLUS ULTRA.
+- I aim for developer who is constantly growing in the spirit of PLUS ULTRA.
 - Just give me a call, whatever you want!

 ## 🛠 Tech Stack